Ratsada Balita: History

+1987-1999: Pre-launch

-Prior to Ratsada's existence, GMA TV-6 Iloilo first aired a local newscast called Banat which premiered in February 1987.
-The news program was short-lived and was replaced by the local version of GMA Headline News which was the only English-language local newscast that aired from 1988-1992.
+Before Ratsada's existence, GMA TV-6 Iloilo first aired a local newscast called Banat which premiered in February 1987.
+The news program was short-lived and was replaced by the local version of GMA Headline News which was the only English-language local newscast that aired from 1988 to 1992.
 In 1996, the station aired a 15-minute local newscast entitled Bantay which was also short-lived and was replaced by the local version of Saksi Western Visayas.
-When GMA relaunched the Iloilo station in 1999, it decided to produce an all-new local newscast which became Ratsada.
+When GMA relaunched the Iloilo station in 1999, it decided to produce an all-new local newscast, which became Ratsada: GMA Super Balita.